DNS Lookups Were Timing Out Randomly in Kubernetes

 Checking network connectivity

-Maybe packets were getting dropped somewhere.
-Tested with tcpdump:
+Maybe packets were getting dropped.
+I ran tcpdump:

 kubectl exec -it coredns-pod -n kube-system -- tcpdump -i any port 53

-This was weird.
-CoreDNS received the query (it's in the tcpdump) but didn't respond.
+That was weird.
+CoreDNS received the query (I could see it in tcpdump) but didn't answer.
+This narrowed things down.

 Connection tracking (conntrack)

 Linux uses conntrack to track network connections.
-Kubernetes uses iptables rules that depend on conntrack.
+Kubernetes relies on iptables rules that depend on conntrack.

 ssh worker-node-1